Ryah/Live-Windows-3.0/README.md

 # LIVE WINDOWS 3.0

-Script to monitor a window or section of a window (such as a progress bar, or video) in a resizable live preview window (thumbnail)
+An AutoHotKey Script to monitor a window or section of a window (such as a progress bar, or video) in a resizable live preview window (thumbnail)

 ## Keybinds